defenseunicorns/uds-bundle-software-factory-nutanix/README.md

 - Mattermost
 - Nexus

 Update your `uds-config.yaml` file with the correct credentials and connection URLs.
+For a list of UDS config variables to be sure you update, see [docs/database-creation-and-configuration.md](docs/database-creation-and-configuration.md).

 #### E. Enable Nutanix CSI